Psoriatic Arthritis

 Risk Factors

 This problem is most common in people who are 30 to 50 years of age.
 It is also more common in people who have psoriasis.
-However, not everyone with psoriasis will get this problem.
+But not everyone with psoriasis will get this problem.

 Other things that may raise the risk are: